Gabelbombe/paper-cosfromscratch/README.md

 ### Prerequisites

-Before you can start with the rollout of the COS you need an AWS account, as well as the installation tools mentioned below.
+Before you can start with the rollout of the Container Orchestration System you need an AWS account, as well as the installation tools mentioned below.

 #### AWS Account and Credentials Profile

 Feel free to skip this account setup section if you already own or manage an AWS account.

-The COS code is written in Terraform using the AWS services provider.
+The Container Orchestration System code is written in Terraform using the AWS services provider.
 You will need an AWS account to be able to deploy this system.
 To create a new account, just have to follow the tutorial: [Create and Activate an AWS Account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/).

 Once you have an account, you will need to create AWS access keys using the AWS Web console: